isaaccormack/fw_controls/docs/user_manual.md

 belt is tight, and that neither of timing belt pulley for the carriage or mandrel are slipping on the motor shaft.
 This value must be updated every time the winding angle is changed or the position of the carriages limit switches are moved.

+## For Winding Angles > 65 Degrees
+Ensure that the space between strands of filament between sucessive circuits is the same as that specified in the config file.
+Due to inaccuracies of this open control system, there is a tendency for spacing to be less than that desired (by up to 1/8").
+To compensate for this, repeatedly define the filament width as slightly larger than the actual width in the config file and test until the correct physical width is found.

 ## Gotcha's
-- <b>Big Gotcha</b>
 - Ensure the mandrel's radius is used, not the diameter
-- Enter the wind angle and fix the limit switch positions before running the calibration routine to find mandrel_steps.
+- Enter the winding angle and fix the limit switch positions before running the calibration routine to find mandrel_steps.
   Remember to re-upload the code to the arduino with this updated value before doing a wind.